Understanding Beneficial Ownership Reporting

 BOI Reporting Service by Harbor Compliance

-The service is available to all reporting companies, from small businesses to multinational companies.
-It’s also an excellent option for nonprofits that aren’t 501(c) exempt because we can help clarify any reporting details that might be confusing.
+The service is available to all foreign reporting companies still covered under the CTA, from small firms to multinational organizations.
+It is also a useful option for nonprofits with foreign registrations that are not 501(c) exempt, helping clarify any reporting details that may otherwise be confusing.

 Advantages of Partnering With Harbor Compliance